-If you are saving for the purchase of an item you can of course just divide the cost of the item by how long you’re willing to wait for it.
-So a £1,000 item would obviously take you 10 months to save for if you saved £100 a month.
+If you are saving for the purchase of an item, you can divide the cost by how long you’re willing to wait for it.
+So a £1,000 item would take you 10 months to save for if you saved £100 a month.

 How much should you be saving for financial freedom?
 Probably a lot more!

-There is a fantastic article by Mr Money Mustache which shows you various savings rates and their effect on your early retirement/work optional dates.
+A fantastic article by Mr Money Mustache shows you various savings rates and their effect on your early retirement/work optional dates.

 You probably should be trying to save as much as you can.
 As much as it takes to notice it.
-All so that you can spend it on the things that are most important to you.
+All so that you can spend it on the most important things to you.

 Things you might save for as a child?